NBISweden/workshop-reproducible-research/docs/git.md

   `multiqc=1.2`; add and commit the change.

 * We can now use `push` again to sync our remote repository with the new local changes.
-Refresh your webpage again and see that the changes have taken effect.
+Refresh your web page again and see that the changes have taken effect.

 !!! tip